JanLahmann/Quantego/README.md

 In case you modify the model - or build you own quantum computer model - please let us know by creating an issue or pull request.

+## Kits

+We are in working with a supplier who will provide complete kits with the above parts.
+These are planned to become available in late May 2022.
+URL will be posted here.

 ## RasQberry

 In case you would like to build a **functional model** of the IBM Quantum System One quantum computer, based on 3D printing, a [Raspberry Pi](https://www.raspberrypi.org) mini computer and [Qiskit](http://qiskit.org) (IBM's open source quantummm computing software framework), have a look at http://rasqberry.org.